November 4, 2025, Statewide Special Election

 - At the Registrar of Voters, park in the location designated for curbside voting.

 - Use your cellphone to call for curbside voting assistance.
 The phone number is printed on the curbside voting sign.
-Be ready to provide the make and model and color of your vehicle to the operator.
+Be ready to provide the make, model and color of your vehicle to the operator.

 Military and Overseas Voters: